Hi-PACE/hipace/doc/source/run/parameters.rst

         predictor-corrector loop, as well as the B-Field error at each slice.

       * `verbose = 3` also prints the number of particles, which violate the quasi-static approximation and were neglected at each slice.
+It prints the number of ionized particles, if ionization occurred.
+It also adds additional information if beams are read in from file.

 * ``hipace.depos_order_xy`` (`int`) optional (default `2`)
     Transverse particle shape order.
 Currently, `0,1,2,3` are implemented.